imperva/dsfkit/README.md

     </td>
   </tr>
   <tr>
-    <td>TBD
+    <td>8 Sep 2025
     </td>
     <td>1.7.32
     </td>
     <td>
       1. Added support for CipherTrust Manger version 2.20 in AWS.
 Set the variable ‘ciphertrust_manager_version’ to control the version.
       <br/>2.
 Updated the AWS POC dsf_deployment example.
       <br/>3.
-Improvements and bug fixes.
-      <br/>4.
 Added internal support for DRA version 15.1.
 Set the variable ‘dra_version’ to 15.1 to use it.
+      <br/>4.
+Improvements and bug fixes.
   </tr>

 </table>